minimit/minimit-anima/README.md

 Api
 -------

-Use the anima methods to have automatic fallback
+Use the **anima** method to have automatic fallback:

 ``` javascript
 anima(properties:object, duration:number, easing:string, options:object);
 ```

-Use anima2d to execute animations only on browsers without transitions or transform3d
+Use the **anima2d** method to execute animations only on browsers without transitions or transform3d:

 ``` javascript
 anima2d(properties:object, duration:number, easing:string, options:object);
 ```

-Use anima3d to execute animations only on browser with transitions or transform3d
+Use the **anima3d** method to execute animations only on browser with transitions or transform3d:

 ``` javascript
 anima3d(properties:object, duration:number, easing:string, options:object);
 ```

-To stop animations use the respective stopAnima method
+Use the respective **stopAnima** method to stop animations:

 ``` javascript
 stopAnima(clearQueue:boolean, jumpToEnd:boolean);